 Our schools uses the Bug Club scheme to provide enjoyable and effective learning experience for our pupils in Foundation and Key Stage 1 and this scheme enables our children to become proficient readers able to recognise letter sounds as they move up through the school.

-The Oxford Reading Tree reading scheme is used in both Foundation Stage (Reception) and Key Stage 1.
+The Bug Club reading scheme is used in both Foundation Stage (Reception) and Key Stage 1.
 This scheme allows our pupils to progressively build their vocabulary and comprehension skills as they practice reading key words and become increasingly fluent readers.

 Our ambition is that the curriculum here at Wiveliscombe Primary School is enriched over and above the basic entitlement which all pupils should have.
 To this end we ensure that our children experience regular and varied trips out of school as well as residential visits to enhance their learning.
 These are often tied in with topics which are being studied in school.